 The primary purpose of the WBMT is to serve as a collective venue and voice - at a global level - for HCT and related issues.
-With the support of its Board, the WBMT publicizes its findings on controversial or critical matters on its website and collaborates with other groups.
-Previously WBMT positions have been published on: standardized product labelling; rejection of financial reimbursement for donation of cellular products.
-These have been published and reported on the WBMT website.
+With the support of its Board, the WBMT publishes its findings on critical matters or burning issues on its website and collaborates with other scientific organizations.
+Previously, WBMT positions were published on standardized product labelling, and rejection of financial reimbursement for donation of cellular products in peer review journals as can be seen on the WBMT website.

 More recently, current and previous Standing Committees authored substantial work, either independently or collaboratively, on standardization of practice topics (minimal requirements for a HCT program, training best practices and other topics) (Section 3.0 and Appendix G).
-The Transplant Center / Recipient Committee; in 2017 and 2018 created a table of minimal requirements for establishing a new HCT program.
+In 2017 and 2018 the Transplant Center / Recipient Committee created a table of minimal requirements for establishing a new HCT program.
 All elements were rated, then reviewed by committee volunteers and later published.
 This fundamental information was used, in part, by a WBMT group who visited Ethiopia in December 2015 to assess their existing situation and to document what might be required for their five-year HCT plan.
-A final report was created in the second quarter of 2016 and provides the basis for the ongoing work in Ethiopia.
+A final report was provided in the second quarter of 2016.
+Unfortunately, there is current considerable political instability in Ethiopia which has meant that the current project has been put on hold as the local team and government are unable to focus on this project currently.
+We will pick this up when the political situation improves.